juliolmuller/estante-virtual/README.md

 ![Collaborative Library](./app-overview.jpg)

-## How to Set Up the Enviroment
+## How to Set Up the Environment

-This application is compatible to non-production enviroments, since the fake back-end does not provide full services and security for the user data.
+This application is compatible to non-production environments, since the fake back-end does not provide full services and security for the user data.
 However, to set it up in your local machine, observe the following steps:

 ### Software Required